Computer Science and Engineering

 , Southern Methodist University

-My PhD dissertation entitled Semi-Supervised Training for Infrastructure Mediated Sensing: Disaggregated Hot and Cold Water Sensing With Minimal Calibration
+My dissertation entitled Semi-Supervised Training for Infrastructure Mediated Sensing: Disaggregated Hot and Cold Water Sensing With Minimal Calibration

 At UW, I was co-advised by Shwetak Patel